Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 The Fundamentals of How to Make Lobster Bisque

-It is possible to find lobster bisques, ready made, in cans, including the frozen forms of the soup that only requires boiling water for it to be cooked.
-However, none of these options beat the thrill of preparing lobster bisque with your own ingredients and fresh lobster.
+It is possible to find lobster bisque in cans, including frozen versions that only require boiling water to cook.
+However, none of these options beat the thrill of preparing lobster bisque with your own ingredients and fresh lobster

-The process of making this soup generally takes 1-2 hours to complete.
-If you’re going to make a great lobster bisque you’ll want to have some time on your hands, but the extra work is well worth it for the end result!
+The process of making this soup typically takes 1-2 hours.
+If you’re going to make a great lobster bisque, you’ll want to have some time on your hands, but the extra work is well worth it for the end result!
 Fresh lobster is preferred by most people, but frozen and pre-cooked lobsters can be just as tasty.

 One of the best things about lobster bisque is its versatility.
 Although there are a few specific ingredients that give it its signature taste, you (the chef) can have fun trying out different ingredient proportions and cooking times.